cmharlow/HydraMigration2016Winter/README.md

   - Abolition
   - Samuel J. May
   - Antislavery
-- TEXT/BODY/DIV1/HEAD - title(s) all over again?
-Same as both title elements.
+- TEXT/BODY/DIV1/HEAD - title(s) of structural element section.
+Includes elements for all files, structural metadata attached to the digital object.

 **Enhancement possibilities:**